Verifying Switched System Stability With Logic: Introduction

 This paper presents a logic-based, deductive approach for verifying switched system stability under various classes of switching mechanisms.
 The key insight is that control-theoretic stability arguments for switching control can be formally justified by blending techniques from discrete program verification with continuous differential equations analysis using differential dynamic logic (\dL), a logic for deductive verification of hybrid systems~\cite{Platzer18,DBLP:journals/jar/Platzer17}.
 Intuitively, switched systems are modeled in \dL as looping \emph{hybrid programs}~\cite{DBLP:conf/adhs/TanP21}, as in the following snippet (${\{\cdot\}}^*$ denotes repetition):

-Accordingly, switched system stability is formally specified in \dL as first-order quantified safety properties of such loops (\rref{subsec:backgroundstab}), and these safety properties can then be proved rigorously by combining fundamental ideas from verification and control, namely: \begin{inparaenum}[\it i)] \item identification of \emph{loop invariants} (\keyword{@invariant} above), i.e., properties of the (discrete) loop that are preserved across all executions of the loop body, \item \emph{compositional verification} for separately analyzing the discrete and continuous dynamics of the loop body, and \item \emph{Lyapunov functions}, i.e., auxiliary energy functions that enable stability analysis for the continuous dynamics. \end{inparaenum}
+Accordingly, switched system stability is formally specified in \dL as first-order quantified safety properties of switching loops (\rref{subsec:backgroundstab}), and the resulting specifications can then be proved rigorously by combining fundamental ideas from verification and control, namely: \begin{enumerate*}[label=\roman*),font=\itshape] \item identification of \emph{loop invariants} (\keyword{@invariant} above), i.e., properties of the (discrete) loop that are preserved across all executions of the loop body, \item \emph{compositional verification} for separately analyzing the discrete and continuous dynamics of the loop body, and \item \emph{Lyapunov functions}, i.e., auxiliary energy functions that enable stability analysis for the continuous dynamics. \end{enumerate*}